Whisingdilli71/webemu/README.md

 - 10 systems across two emulation backends
 - Personal game collection with Google and email sign-in
-- Folder import — scan an entire ROM folder at once
+- Folder import, you can scan an entire ROM folder at once
 - Automatic cover art via libretro-thumbnails with manual rescan and custom image upload
 - Save states and load states
 - Rewind and fast forward